Yacht Charter Croatia

-This is on an island on the adriatic sea and is famed for its nightlife and beaches.
+Hvar: This is one of the main Croatian islands on the adriatic sea and is famed for its nightlife and beaches.
 This also has a great marina for departure and return, perhaps spending the week letting your ears stop ringing after a blast in the city's famous nightclubs.

 If you want to explore the Kornati islands then your best ports would be Biograd, Zadar, Sukosan, Murter or Sibenik for the same islands.
 Pula on Cape Istria is a good place to take in the Roman relics and history as you explore this part of the country.

 Where it comes to chartering or renting boats in Croatia below is a list of the typical types of boats that you can hire on Borrow A Boat with a description of the boat type.

 When searching a geographical area on Borrow A Boat you can filter by the below boat types.
 There is also the option to further filter your searches by price, the number of guests, cabins or bathrooms, what year the boat or sailing yacht was launched, the boat length and the boat manufacturer.

 Sailing Yacht (Sailboat): From €120/£100/$135 a day up to whatever you can afford, monohull sailing yachts are fun to sail at all points of the wind and an affordable way to get around if your island hopping or finding your own secluded coves or sandy beaches along with longer cruises.
 Sizes range from those for a couple or small family to a full sized luxury charter yacht.